A Guide to Cost Efficient Service Delivery

 For many, the COVID pandemic reinforced the idea that change and innovation needs to be championed from the top, and by the entire organisation.
 As digital services continue to become a necessary part of local government interactions, that same leadership will create an environment where digital services will have the greatest chance to change not only processes but cultures.

 One way to make that case is to identify the areas where digital services will repay investment and capture savings throughout the process.
-Three Rivers District Council showcased this by illustrating how digitising their garden waste process created £400,00 in efficiency savings, almost as much as the income they generated in the same year.
+One district council showcased this by illustrating how digitising their garden waste process created £400,00 in efficiency savings, almost as much as the income they generated in the same year.
 Looking at the impact that digital services can have makes it easier to embark on that journey.

 Discover how automating processes and increasing digital services can create efficiencies for citizens and savings in time and money for council staff!
 Get in touch.